-Project “HELP (Human Rights Education for Legal Professionals) for Ukraine including during wartime”
+Project “HELP (Human Rights Education for Legal Professionals) for Ukraine including during wartime”, Phase II

-Project “HELP (Human Rights Education for Legal Professionals) for Ukraine including during wartime” aims at enhancing the capacities of current/future legal professionals in Ukraine (judges, prosecutors, lawyers, other court staff and law students,) in order to apply the European human rights standards efficiently including during wartime.
-This will be done through the development of a new Council of Europe HELP course on International Humanitarian Law and Human Rights, the national adaptation of relevant HELP training courses and modules and their related implementation (on-line, in presence and/or hybrid formats) according to the HELP methodology.
+Project “HELP (Human Rights Education for Legal Professionals) for Ukraine including during wartime, Phase II” aims at enhancing the capacities of current/future legal professionals in Ukraine (judges, prosecutors, lawyers, other court staff and law students) in order to apply the European human rights standards efficiently including during and post war time.

 What is the Project about?

-Project “HELP (Human Rights Education for Legal Professionals) for Ukraine including during wartime” aims at enhancing the capacities of current/future legal professionals in Ukraine (judges, prosecutors, lawyers, other court staff and law students,) in order to apply the European human rights standards efficiently including during wartime.
-This will be done through the development of a new Council of Europe HELP course on International Humanitarian Law and Human Rights, the national adaptation of relevant HELP training courses and modules and their related implementation (on-line, in presence and/or hybrid formats) according to the HELP methodology.
+Project “HELP (Human Rights Education for Legal Professionals) for Ukraine including during wartime, Phase II” aims at enhancing the capacities of current/future legal professionals in Ukraine (judges, prosecutors, lawyers, other court staff and law students) in order to apply the European human rights standards efficiently including during and post war time.

 Budget and timeframe of the Project

-- development of a new HELP course on International Humanitarian Law and Human Rights;
+- Promoting HELP course on International Humanitarian Law and other relevant courses for war context;

-- organising at least two HELP Training-of-trainers sessions to support Ukrainian justice training institutions (JTIs), Bar associations (BAs) and other actors to deliver high-quality training to legal professionals;
+- organising at least four HELP Training-of-trainers sessions to support Ukrainian justice training institutions (JTIs), Bar associations (BAs) and other actors to deliver high-quality training to legal professionals;

 - creation of at least three video promotional materials on HELP courses in Ukrainian language.